msimkin/pglanding-mark/README.md

 # My Research

 ## Team
-I work as a researcher in the Cryptography team at the Ethereum Foundation."
+I work as a researcher in the Cryptography team at the Ethereum Foundation.

 ## Focus
 - **Cryptograpy Research**